emca-it/EnergySOAR/07-0-0-Integrations/Responders/Duo_Security/Duo_Security.rst

 .. rubric:: Additional details from the README file:

-CortexResponder_DuoUserAccount
+Responder_DuoUserAccount
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Rep. for Cortex Responder (TheHive project - https://github.com/TheHive-Project/CortexDocs) to Lock/Unlock User Accounts in the Duo Admin Portal (Cisco Security)
+Lock/Unlock User Accounts in the Duo Admin Portal (Cisco Security)

 There are two Responder available in order to change the status of a User in Duo Security via the AdminAPI (https://duo.com/docs/adminapi)